JVKran/Forced-BME280/README.md

 - Ultra low power.
 In sleep mode the BME280 only uses 0.25uA!
 - Ultra small footprint; this library was made with efficiency and memory usage in mind.
 - Easy to use interface and functions.
 Despite the small size of this library, functions are still very intuitive.
-- Change between using Wire and TinyWire at the touch of one single macro.
+- Automatically change between using Wire and TinyWire.

 ## Example